stammen/dnssd-uwp/README.md

 ﻿# dnssd-uwp DLL #

+## This project is no longer being supported.
+It is sample code only. ##

 This GitHub dnssd-uwp project wraps the Windows Runtime [Windows::Networking::ServiceDiscovery::Dnssd](https://msdn.microsoft.com/en-us/library/windows/apps/windows.networking.servicediscovery.dnssd.aspx) API in a Win32 DLL that can be dynamically loaded by a standard Win32 application.
 If the application is running on a device with Windows 10, the DLL will